MichaelCurrin/javascript-bundling-quickstarts/quickstarts/typescript-react-webpack/README.md

 Based on the [React & Webpack](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html) example in the [TypeScript docs](https://www.typescriptlang.org/docs/).

-If you are new to React, see the [React tutorial](https://reactjs.org/tutorial/tutorial.html) .
+If you are new to React, see the [React tutorial](https://reactjs.org/tutorial/tutorial.html).

+React typicall uses JSX syntax in `.jsx` files.
+This starter uses TypeScript as well so therefore the extension is `.tsx`.

 ## Packages used